Goodachari: Plot

-Meanwhile, with a minor clue, Shaam finds out about Sathya's hideout and informs Nadia.
+With a minor clue, Shaam finds out about Sathya's hideout and informs Nadia.
 At the same time, in Chittagong, Leena and Arjun find out about Sameera's psychology clinic.
 Leena asks everyone about Sameera as her friend, which is noticed by the sleeper cells.
-They follow Leena and attack her, but Arjun rescues her, and he infiltrates the headquarters of Al-Mujahideen with Leena's help and finds some DVDs in the hideout.
-Leena is attacked by Khan and is severely injured.
-Arjun rescues her again and kills Khan, where he destroys the Al-Mujahideen's headquarters.
+They follow Leena and attack her, but Arjun rescues her and infiltrates the headquarters of Al-Mujahideen with Leena's help and finds some DVDs in the hideout.
+Leena is attacked by Khan and severely injured.
+Arjun rescues her again and kills Khan, where he destroys Al-Mujahideen's headquarters.
 Arjun finds the training videos of the terrorists and propaganda in a secret locker at the camp.
 In a video shop, he watches all the old CDs which he has found in the hideout.
 All the CDs mentioned about Al-Mujahideen show how they brainwashed people into becoming terrorists in the training, and it reveals Al-Mujahideen chief Rana's face.
 Arjun is shocked and calls Sathya and asks about Raghuveer.
-Satya reveals that Rana is none other than Raghuveer, who is Sathya's former friend, ex-Trinetra agent, and Arjun's father.
+Sathya reveals that Rana is none other than Raghuveer, who is Sathya's former friend, his brother-in-law, ex-Trinetra and RAW agent, and Arjun's father.

-20 years ago in Sikkim, Sathya had received information about a Trinetra agent, who was working as a covert to Al-Mujahideen.
+Past: 20 years ago in Sikkim, Sathya had received information about a Trinetra agent who was working as a covert to Al-Mujahideen.
 To find out about him, Sathya arrived with his team to catch them and noticed Raghuveer giving all the details of Trinetra agents and their offices.
-Satya's colleague Vijay started firing on them.
-In the ensuing shootout, Raghuveer and Satya remain, where Raghuveer tried to kill the wounded Satya, but he was shot from the backside by Vijay before he died.
-Raghuveer then jumped into the river and Sathya thought he was dead and the information which has leaked by him to the terrorists.
-Sathya informed to shut down the entire Trinetra agency and didn't revealed to anyone that Raghuveer is Rana as he feared that Al-Mujahideen members might try to take Arjun.
-To save Arjun, he resigned from RAW and started a secret life with Arjun, changed their identities, and moved to Rajahmundry, and became his father to the world.
+Sathya's colleague Vijay became enraged and started firing on them.
+In the ensuing shootout, Raghuveer and Sathya remain, where Raghuveer tried to kill the wounded Sathya but was shot from the backside by Vijay before he died.
+Later, Sathya shoots Raghuveer to death.
+Raghuveer then jumped into the river, and Sathya thought he was dead and the information which has leaked by him to the terrorists.
+Sathya informed to shut down the entire Trinetra agency and did not reveal to anyone that Raghuveer is Rana as he feared that Al-Mujahideen members might try to take Gopi.
+To save his nephew, he resigned from RAW, started a secret life with Gopi, changed their identities, moved to Rajahmundry, and became Gopi's father to the world.
 To divert Al-Mujahideen, Sathya created a fake news that they both died in a car accident.
 Later, Trinetra was completely shut down from that day onwards and was relaunched by the RAW in 2008.